United States District Court for the Western District of Washington

 Cases from the Western District of Washington are appealed to the United States Court of Appeals for the Ninth Circuit (except for patent claims and claims against the U.S. government under the Tucker Act, which are appealed to the Federal Circuit).

 The United States Attorney's Office for the Western District of Washington represents the United States in civil and criminal litigation in the court.
-As of 3 February 2025, the United States Attorney is Nicholas W. Brown.
-The position of United States Marshal for the district is currently vacant.
+As of 3 February 2025, the acting United States attorney is Teal Luthy Miller.